2IDS-A-TAMB-2026/HydroFlow/README.md

 ## 🗄️ Database

-The database was developed in MySQL containing the following tables:
+The database was developed in MySQL and contains the following tables:

-- usuario
+- user
-- dispositivo
+- device
 - sensor
-- dados_sensores
+- sensor_data
-- planta
+- plant
-- adm
+- admin

 ---